Steve Cash (sledge hockey)

+Steven Cash (born May 9, 1989) is an American former ice sled hockey player from the United States.
+Cash was a member of the United States men's national ice sledge hockey team for 16 seasons after making his debut in the 2005–06 season.
+He is a three-time Winter Paralympic Games gold medalist.

+Career

-Steven Cash (born May 9, 1989) is an ice sled hockey player from the United States.
-Cash is in his 13th season with the U.S. National Sled Hockey Team since making his debut in the 2005–06 season.
-Cash plays goalie and was a member of the U.S. teams that won gold in the 2010 Winter Paralympic Games in Vancouver, 2014 Winter Paralympic Games in Sochi, and 2018 Winter Paralympic Games in Pyeongchang.
+Cash plays goalie and was a member of the U.S. teams that won gold in the 2010 Winter Paralympics in Vancouver, 2014 Winter Paralympics in Sochi, and 2018 Winter Paralympics in Pyeongchang.
 He was also part of the team that won the bronze medal in the 2006 Winter Paralympics in Torino.

-Life
+At the 2010 Winter Paralympics, he set a Paralympic record after recording five shutouts and not allowing a single goal.
+He was awarded the Best Male Athlete with a Disability ESPY Award at the 2010 ESPY Awards following his performance.

+On October 25, 2021, Cash announced his retirement after sixteen seasons with the United States men's national ice sledge hockey team.
+His finished his career with three Winter Paralympic Games gold medals and five World Championships gold medals.
+He won 119 of the 159 games he appeared in, racking up a career 1.22 goals against average (GAA) and .898 save percentage.
+In 40 games played at the World Championship level, he won 33 of his 40 contests, recording 15 shutouts and helping the US become the first country to win back-to-back gold medals.

+Personal life

 Cash's right leg was amputated when he was 3 years old as a result of a form of bone cancer called osteosarcoma.
 Cash was a 2007 graduate of Ritenour High School in Saint Louis, Missouri, where he played goalie for the full-sided ice hockey team.
 From 2004 to 2011, he was a member of the Disabled Athlete Sports Association Junior Blues Sled Hockey club.
-In 2010 he was awarded an ESPY for Best Male Athlete with a Disability.
-During the 2010 Winter Paralympic Games in Vancouver, Cash set a Paralympic record for registering five shutouts and not allowing a single goal.